xieyuheng/inner/persons/judea-pearl/judea-pearl.md

 The edges in the model are like ropes (or springs) behind the data.

-# (2019) Interpretability and explainability from a causal lens
+## (2019) Interpretability and explainability from a causal lens

 [ [VIDEO](https://www.youtube.com/watch?v=mfh4fp_8oPg) ]

 TODO

-# (2020) Data versus Science: Contesting the Soul of Data-Science [CIFAR]
+## (2020) Data versus Science: Contesting the Soul of Data-Science [CIFAR]

 [ [VIDEO](https://www.youtube.com/watch?v=X_1MG4ViVGM) ]

 TODO

-# (2012) Turing Award Lecture "The Mechanization of Causal Inference"
+## (2012) Turing Award Lecture "The Mechanization of Causal Inference"

 [ [VIDEO](https://www.youtube.com/watch?v=iNm4nFBFmvo) ]

 TODO

+# Problems

+## Problem solving and learning

+TODO How can we view problem solving and learning through causal lens?

+- Where we make decisions and plans based on our knowledge, if knowledge is really about beliefs, and beliefs is about actions, our play of "the game" must be about knowledge, thus about causality.

+TODO How can we view game theorythrough causal lens?

+- Do not forget that logic systems might have game semantics.